The Grand Teton's Upper Exum Climbing Route

 Boulder Problem in the Sky's Southern Jam Crack

-The short face with the crack faces slightly southeast and it has some exposure to the southeast.
+The short face with the crack faces southeast and it has exposure to the southeast.

 Many ways to ascend.

-There is no way this is a 5.6 climb in our mind.
+There's no way this is a 5.6 climb in our mind.
 But, Renny Jackson has it at 5.6 in his big bad guidebook as of 2023.
-We are hard-pressed to say it's above 5.4 but maybe that's because we're tall and we already know the moves.
-Baffles us.
+Of course, it might feel like a 5.10 for a 6-year-old.
+Everyone's different.
+And certainly, a novice may find more challenging than expected.

 David at the Boulder Problem in the Sky's Southern Jam Crack